nx-lr/protea/readme.md

 Each token consists of a sequence of consecutive characters from just one of those groups, excluding whitespace.
 Whitespace is ignored except they separate tokens.

 A sequence of alphanumeric characters, with no additional non-alphanumeric characters, is a single token.
 White-space must be used to separate two such tokens in a program.
 The same thing goes for operators.

-### Source code representation

-Trinity only encodes text in UTF-8; other encodings are not supported.

 ### Comments